 Although it may seem impossible, with consistent practice and patience you will gain the physical and mental strength that is required to lift your feet off the ground.
 Even the most experienced yogis had to face the fears and challenges that emerge when practicing Bakasana in yoga.
 And they fell, too, when learning this asana.
 Try not to get frustrated but continue practicing.
 Crow (Bakasana) pose might be difficult at first, but your confidence will grow with the necessary dedication – until you'll eventually be able to fly!

 Arm-balancing is challenging at first, but will become accessible once you've understood what to pay attention to when it comes to your alignment.
 This is why understanding the core principles of correct yoga alignment is the key to mastering challenging asanas like arm balances.
-To help you with that, we have summarized some of the most important alignment fundamentals in a free ebook that you can download for free and use as a reference guide for your practice.
+To help you with this and other yoga poses, we have created a free yoga asana ebook that you can download for free and use as a reference guide for your yoga practice.

 5. What Are the Benefits of Crow (Bakasana) in Yoga?